-Recognising the importance of the sector in shaping the global economy, it is critical for servicesexporting countries to assess the nature and extent of the existing barriers to trade in services.
+Recognising the importance of the sector in shaping the global economy, it is critical for services-exporting countries to assess the nature and extent of the existing barriers to trade in services.
 In particular, it is important to understand the level and type of service trade restrictiveness within a sector - relative to other service sectors and across countries.
 Such enquiries assist in understanding how these restrictions not only raise the cost of doing business in a country, but also adversely affect the downstream sectors, such as the manufacturing sector.

 Against this backdrop, the Ministry of Commerce and Industry, GOI has commissioned a study into the restrictiveness in services trade in India and other countries.
 The Indian Institute of Foreign Trade, New Delhi and the Centre for Trade and Investment Law are pleased to invite you to participate in a discussion on "Regulatory Barriers and Trade in Services: A Global Perspective".
-The objective is to discuss the nature and importance of various barriers to trade in services such as restrictions on foreign entry, movement of people, lack of regulatory transparency, barriers to competition and other discriminatory and non-discriminatory measures.
-This discussion will focus on restrictiveness in trade of Computer, Telecommunication, and Engineering services.
+The objective is to discuss the nature and importance of various barriers to trade in services such as restrictions on foreign entry, movement of people, lack of regulatory transparency, barriers to competition and other discriminatory and non-discriminatory measures affecting the import and export of Health and Education services.
+In particular, this discussion will focus on restrictiveness in trade of Hospital and Higher Education services.